 The next most important decision: find the PERFECT Needlepoint Teacher.
 And lucky me, one of the best lives in my hometown.
-The famous Patricia Sone, whom I profiled in this post.
-I secured my dates on her very busy dance card many months ago, and she designed the most wonderful stitch guide to transform our needlepoint canvas into something really special!
+The famous Patricia Sone, whom I profiled a few months ago.
+I secured my dates on her very busy dance card, and she designed the most wonderful stitch guide to transform our needlepoint canvas into something really special!

 Our group arrived in NYC on a Thursday.
 Patricia and I arrived early in the day to make sure all our needlepointing ducks were in a row, and spent the afternoon enjoying the city.
 And….planning the next retreat.
 More on that later!
-In particular, we thoroughly enjoyed the new exhibit “Made in New York City: The Business of Folk Art” at the American Folk Art Museum.
-Excellent exhibit!
-Runs through July 28.
+In particular, we thoroughly enjoyed a new exhibit at the American Folk Art Museum.

 By 6:30, it was time to get this needlepoint party started, and we began our weekend with cocktails and dinner at one of my favorite spots in Murray Hill, Madison Bistro.
 It’s one of the restaurants included in my NYC Restaurant Guide.
 Properly introduced, and well-fed, our group parted ways to get a good night’s sleep.

 Friday morning!
 Day One!
 With a bagel and cream cheese in hand, Patricia and I made our way to Annie & Company, on the Upper East Side.
 Thankfully, the store’s manager, Letty, was a huge help in getting all our needlepoint canvas and threads ready!